overlookmotel/sequelize-hierarchy/README.md

 * `freezeTableName`: When `true`, through table name is same as through model name.
 Inherits from sequelize define options
 * `camelThrough`: When `true`, through model name and table name are camelized (i.e. `folderAncestor` not `folderancestor`).
 Inherits from sequelize define options

+All auto-created field names respect the setting of `model.options.underscored` and the through table name respects `sequelize.options.define.underscoredAll`.

 #### Misc

 * `labels`: When `true`, creates an attribute `label` on the created `parentId` and `hierarchyLevel` fields which is a human-readable version of the field name.
 Inherits from sequelize define options or `false`